 Rule summary (§§ 106.44(a), 106.30): Schools would not be required to address sexual harassment unless there was “actual knowledge” of the harassment by (i) a Title IX coordinator; (ii) a K-12 teacher (but only for student-on-student harassment, not employee-on-student harassment); or (iii) an official who has “the authority to institute corrective measures.”

 What this means: Schools would only be responsible for addressing sexual harassment when one of a small subset of school employees actually knew about the harassment.
-For example, if a K-12 student told an adult school employee they trust—such as a playground supervisor, guidance counselor, or athletics coach—that they had been sexually assaulted by another student, or if they told a teacher that they had been sexually assaulted by a school employee, their school would have no obligation to help them.
+For example, if a K-12 student told a non-teacher school employee they trust—such as a playground supervisor, guidance counselor, or athletics coach—that they had been sexually assaulted, their school would have no obligation to help them.
+If a K-12 student told a teacher that they had been sexually assaulted by a school employee, their school would have no obligation to help them.
 If a college student told their RA, TA, or professor that they had been raped, the school would have no obligation to help them.
 Under the proposed rules, Michigan State and Penn State would have had no responsibility to stop Larry Nassar and Jerry Sandusky—just because their victims reported sexual abuse to athletic trainers and coaches instead of employees with the “authority to institute corrective measures.”
 In contrast, current Title IX guidance requires schools to respond to sexual harassment if almost any school employee either knows about it or should reasonably have known about it.

 - OFF-CAMPUS/ONLINE: Schools would be required to ignore harassment that occurs outside of a school activity, including most off-campus and online harassment.